thvasilo/uncertain-trees-experiments/README.md

 ### skgarden_experiments.py

-Used to run the Mondrian Forest experiments using our [fork](https://github.com/thvasilo/scikit-garden/tree/interval-predictions) of scikit-garden.
+Used to run the Mondrian Forest experiments using scikit-garden.

 Usage: `python skgarden_experiments.py --input path/to/data`